Welcome back reloaders!

 For this test, we conducted it during night time for the best results.
 After reviewing our footage, we concluded that neither Varget nor Precision had more or less flash than the other.

 If you enjoyed this article, please support us by using the links and code to acquire anything that you may need to make some handcrafted rockets.
 It supports us and ultimately helps us continue to put out content.
-We do not get paid by any companies we write about, if we do, it is fully disclosed and will not alter our findings either to keep our integrity and not shill.
+We do not accept any monetary compensation to perform tests by any companies we write about, if we do, it is fully disclosed and will not alter our findings either to keep our integrity and not shill.
 All our efforts are unbiased and we try to put out the most factual data to give you the truest representation of anything related to hand-loading.
-No one likes a biased article.
 A huge thank you also to our followers and subscribers.
 Without you, we wouldn't be able to do tests such as this.